Delta among suitors for stake in Virgin Atlantic - sources

 The European Union requires that EU carriers be under European control, meaning Delta would need to involve an EU airline as a partner if it wanted majority control of Virgin.

-Delta has been considering ways to partner with Air France-KLM (AIRF.PA), which could also take a stake in Virgin, one of the people said.
+Delta has been considering ways to partner with Air France-KLM, which could also take a stake in Virgin, one of the people said.

 Virgin's British founder, Richard Branson, owns 51 percent of the airline.
 If Air France-KLM were to buy a small percentage of Branson's stake, then Virgin could continue to be European controlled.